marc2332/freya/crates/elements/src/_docs/attributes/position.md

-### position

-Specify how you want the element to be positioned inside it's parent Area
+Specify how you want the element to be positioned inside it's parent area.

-Possible values for `position`:
+Accepted values:

 - `stacked` (default)
 - `absolute`